A Persistent Identifier System for Scholarly Outputs

-- Metadata-based SEIPID issuance
+- Metadata-based issuance with structured records

-- Public registry records (signals + status)
+- Public registry + resolver infrastructure

 The Old Way